Rotax Max Challenge: History

 The first edition of the Grand Finals took place in 2000 on the island of Puerto Rico with 66 drivers representing 19 countries.

 In 2001, finalists were invited to the tropical island of Langkawi in Malaysia.
 That year, 68 drivers from 29 countries compete for the RMC "world champion" title.

 South Africa hosted the Grand Finals in 2002, on a track just outside Pretoria.
-Drivers from 33 different nations were vying for the gold.
+Drivers from 33 nations were vying for the gold.

 In 2003, the Rotax Max Challenge Grand Finals moved to Egypt.
 That year, the Junior category was introduced.
 It was also the company's first time cooperating with a chassis manufacturer in order to supply comparable karts to the competitors.
 The Junior category raced on a 'single make' chassis supplied by CRG while the seniors raced on their private chassis.
-This move increased the number of participants to almost 100, representing close to 40 different countries.
+This move increased the number of participants to almost 100, representing close to 40 countries.

 The volcanic island of Lanzarote in Spain welcomed the 5th Grand Finals in 2004.
 That event saw for the first time all competitors racing on supplied 'single make' chassis provided by CRG for the Junior category and by BRP-Rotax for the Senior category.
 Another milestone was the first use by the senior category of the Rotax RM1 chassis with the new 2-speed shifter engine–the 125 MAX DD2.

 The Grand Finals returned to Malaysia in 2005.
 This time, BRP-Rotax presented an even larger event by running three categories: Junior MAX, Senior MAX and the RM1 shifter (now DD2).
 The event attracted 140 drivers from 43 nations.

 Viana do Castelo in Portugal was the host of the 2006 edition of the RMC Grand Finals and reached a record 186 participants from about 50 countries.

 In 2007, the 8th RMC Grand Finals took place at the Al Ain Raceway, a modern and brand new kart racing facility in Al Ain, United Arab Emirates operated by Pro Motorsports / Al Ain Sportplex.

 In 2008, the racing event moved to the track of La Conca–Muro Leccese, Italy, with 216 drivers.
 La Conca is one of the best karting facilities on earth, located 80 km south of Brindisi and close to the city of Otranto in the beautiful region of Apulia.